 Our undying love for sarees is at an all-time high because of (let’s be honest) – the blouse.
 With the kind of designs that are available right now, it can be overwhelming to choose a particular one.
 I get confused every time I have an event to attend and need to have a blouse stitched.
 So, to make it easier for you, I decided to write about one of my favorite patterns –the patch work.
 There’s so much that you can do with this technique and never get enough of.
 Scroll through to get some ideas!

-30 Latest Patch Work Blouse Designs
+30 Latest Patch Work Blouse Back and Front Neck Designs:

 15 Patch Work Blouse Back Neck Designs